About EdReady Montana

 EdReady Montana – A Montana Digital Academy Project

 Montana Digital Academy, the statewide virtual school, was created in 2009 by the Montana Legislature to serve K-12 students in Montana through a supplementary online curricular model.
-EdReady Montana extends upon the MTDA core offerings by helping to address gaps in math readiness and help students become better prepared for their college and career paths.
+EdReady Montana extended upon the MTDA essential offerings (funded by the State of Montana) by helping to address gaps in math readiness and help students become better prepared for their college and career paths.
+The program expanded to include a full year of Algebra materials and English in the past 5 years.
 The uniquely positioned MTDA serves nearly every high school and many middle schools in the state, is funded through the Montana Office for Public Instruction, and resides at The University of Montana – Missoula Campus.
-With the reach and coordination of MTDA and other educational partners in Montana, EdReady Montana will be deployed efficiently and broadly to all levels, and will tie in with the overall MTDA vision.
+With the reach and coordination of MTDA and other educational partners in Montana, EdReady Montana has been deployed efficiently and broadly to all levels (over 600 schools), and ties in with the overall MTDA vision.
 To learn more about MTDA, visit their website.

 NROC EdReady Piloting and EdReady Montana History

 Based largely on the success of the pilot project at The University of Montana, MTDA partnered with the university to share the data and seek funding for the EdReady Montana Project.
 The goal was to bring the customizable version of EdReady to all Montana students from middle school to high school to College.
 The project was funded for an initial 3 years, then renewed for 5 additional years to bring on English and build upon the early successes in math.
 The funding allowed MTDA and the state the opportunity to explore, measure and support many use cases and the program expanded to serve students from upper elementary through adult and higher ed in math, and grades 9 to adult and higher ed in English!

-If you are looking for more details on Edready Montana you can view an hour-long webinar on this exciting program.
+If you are looking for more details on Edready Montana you can fill out a quick interest form here: http://mtda.link/onlinetraining